bcblevins/Vetra-App/design/functional-requirements.md

         - click on the test card to view the full test result
         - view messages about the test result
         - send a message about the test result
-        - recieve messages about the test result
+        - receive messages about the test result
         - click the VetRA logo to return to the home page
         - click the user icon to visit my profile